Walpole, Massachusetts: Law and government

-Walpole, like most New England towns, has a Select Board style of government.
-The town has a five member selectboard.
-The current members, Mark Gallivan, Benjamin Barrett, James O'Neil, Glenn Maffei, and Allyson Hamilton, were each elected to three year terms.
-It also uses a Representative Town Meeting, with about 150 representatives.
+Walpole, like most New England towns, has a select board style of government.
+The town has a five-member selectboard.
+The current members, Mark Gallivan, Benjamin Barrett, James O'Neil, Glenn Maffei, and Allyson Hamilton, were each elected to three-year terms.
+It also uses a representative town meeting, with about 150 representatives.
 Walpole is divided into eight precincts, and each precinct elects 18–20 representatives to the town meeting.
 Representatives serve a three-year term.

 The town also elects a moderator, and members to the board of assessors, housing authority, library board of trustees, planning board, school committee, and sewer and water commission.

-Jake Auchincloss and Stephen F. Lynch represent different areas of the town in the United States House of Representatives, and Elizabeth Warren and Edward Markey represent Walpole in the United States Senate.
+Jake Auchincloss and Stephen Lynch represent different areas of the town in the United States House of Representatives, and Elizabeth Warren and Edward Markey represent Walpole in the United States Senate.

+The town leans towards Democrats, but has sometimes voted for Republican presidential candidates for President.
+Notably, the town voted for the nationwide loser in every election from 2000 to 2016.
+The last time the town voted for a Republican candidate for president was in 2012, when the town voted for Mitt Romney, the former Governor of Massachusetts, by nearly 8 percentage points.

 State prison closure

 It is only partially accurate to say that Walpole is the location of Massachusetts Correctional Institution – Cedar Junction, a maximum security prison for males that was originally named "MCI—Walpole" until town residents successfully lobbied in the mid-1980s for the change.
 In reality, only part of the facility actually lies in Walpole.
 The southwest part of it lies in the neighboring town of Norfolk, but as Norfolk already has a prison (MCI Norfolk), Cedar Junction was originally known as MCI Walpole.

-As of April 2022, Cedar Junction is planned to be shut down within the next two years due to reduced incarceration rates (currently the lowest in 35 years) and the high costs of maintenance.
+As of April 2022, Cedar Junction was planned to be shut down within the next two years due to reduced incarceration rates (currently the lowest in 35 years) and the high costs of maintenance.